 Among the first-generation young Indians in California, Rishi Sharma grew up listening to the stories of bravery and sacrifice in the World War II, which instilled an overwhelming feeling of admiration in him for the war heroes of America.
 Fascinated by the pictures of the World War II, he cherished and nurtured a wish to learn the first-hand experiences of the American war heroes.

 Of the 16 million American soldiers who served in the Second World War, about 620,000 are in their 90s.
 About 400 war veterans breathe their last every day, according to a report by the National World War II Museum.

 When Rishi Sharma realized that neither there was a proper mechanism to preserve the fading memories and dying experiences of the grey-haired war veterans nor did the Library of US Congress have a sufficient collection of their stories, he took up this colossal task as his tribute to the American heroes who are nearing the sunset of their lives.

-Los Angeles-based Rishi Sharma has already conducted video interviews of 160 Second World War heroes in Oregon and across the California Coast.
+Los Angeles-based Rishi Sharma has already conducted video interviews of 250 Second World War heroes in Oregon and across the California Coast.
 The next destination is Arizona.
-He will be traveling to Hawaii to catch up with a few war veterans on December 7, the 75th anniversary of the Pearl Harbor attack.
+He also traveled to Hawaii to catch up with a few war veterans on December 7, the 75th anniversary of the Pearl Harbor attack in 2016.

 “These men are the biggest heroes of America.
 They are my closest friends too, in the sense that they unhesitatingly bare their mind to me in a censor-free environment.
 They have many untold stories to share and innermost thoughts to express.
 If this project didn’t happen to me, many unknown and lesser-known things about the World War II would have remained untapped.
 My project, Heroes of the Second World War, has no commercial aspects,” says Rishi Sharma from Los Angeles.